-High School Entrants from Ontario and Quebec
+High School Entrants from Quebec

 Quebec students will be accepted for basic entrance upon completion of at least one year (12 credits) at CEGEP.
 Students with at least 24 CEGEP credits will be admitted with the possibility of up to 5 units of transfer credit.
-Students from the private schools can be admitted following the successful completion of their grade XII year.
+Students from private schools in Quebec can be admitted following the successful completion of their grade XII year.